AresValley/Artemis-DB/static/385/description.md

 Pursuit series wireless car alarm entry key, for use on vehicles equipped with Pursuit Series Car Alarm System.
+The transmitting key fob's are manufactured by Nutek Corporation in Taiwan.